-Function Description External Start Activates ultrasonic energy at the currently set amplitude.
-WARNING When using 0 V to activate ultrasonics (External Start signal), it is recommended to assign one input as Cable Detect to prevent sonics from activating if 24 V is lost by accident.
+Function Description External Seek Activates ultrasonic energy at 10% amplitude for the purpose of finding the ultrasonic stack resonant frequency.
+Activates ultrasonic energy at the currently set amplitude.
+External Start When using 0 V to activate ultrasonics (External Start signal), it is recommended to assign one input as Cable Detect to prevent sonics from activating if 24 V is lost by accident.
 External Test Performs a test cycle.
 Memory Clear Centers the power supply start frequency.